kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 Service Catalog upgrade from version 0.2.x (and earlier) to 0.3.x needs a data migration.
 This document describes how the migration works and what actions must be performed.

+>**NOTE:**
+Before starting the migration make sure that you performed full backup of your cluster.
+You should also test the procedure on a testing environment first.

 ![Service Catalog upgrade](images/sc-migration-to-crds.svg)

 The above picture describes changes in the Service Catalog architecture made between versions 0.2.0 and 0.3.0: